skypjack/entt/docs/md/entity.md

 registry.on_construct<my_type>().disconnect<&entt::registry::assign_or_replace<a_type>>(registry);
 ```

-There are many other types of dependencies besides those shown above.
-In
+There are many other types of dependencies.
+In general, all functions that
-general, all functions that accept an entity as the first argument are good
-candidates for this purpose.
+accept an entity as the first argument are good candidates for this purpose.

 ### Tags